Menchik/Menchik/README.md

 - I’m Allan Menchik.
 - Currently a computer engineering student at UFMS
-- Interested in everything programming, just starting out
+- Interested in everything programming
+- I can use Python, C, C++ and Java
-- Learning object oriented programming and data structures
+- I know the basics to object oriented programming and some data structures
 - I can speak, write and understand everything in english and portuguese
+- Working on some personal projects
 - How to reach me: allanmenchikcunha@gmail.com

 <!---